turingschool/backend-curriculum-site/module1/projects/black_thursday/index.md

 ### Project Iterations and Base Expectations

 Because the requirements for this project are lengthy and complex, we've broken them into Iterations in their own files.
-Your project *must* implement iterations 0 through 3 and either 4 or 5.
+Your project *must* implement iterations 0 through 4.
+Iteration 5 is the Undiscovered Country.

 *   [Iteration 0](./iteration_0) - Merchants & Items
 *   [Iteration 1](./iteration_1) - Beginning Relationships and Business Intelligence